-4. Swab a defined area of 50 cm: 10 cm wide by 5 cm long.
+4. Swab a defined area of 50 cm2: 10 cm wide by 5 cm long.
 Swab in one direction then in the direction perpendicular to the first direction.
 (Figure 4.2, left image)

-Hold the swab at $30_0$ to the surface.
+- Hold the swab at 300 to the surface.

-Rub the surface slowly and thoroughly
+- Rub the surface slowly and thoroughly

-Go over the surface three times, reversing direction between the strokes
+- Go over the surface three times, reversing direction between the strokes

-- 5. Place the swab in the sterile tube to transfer it back to the lab. - 6.
-Aseptically pass the swab across the surface of a blood agar plate in a squiggling pattern. - Write the object on your plate, along with your group's name and the date. - 7.
-Incubate at 37 oC for 24 hours.
-Check the plates of your lab section after 24 hours.
+5. Place the swab in the sterile tube to transfer it back to the lab.

+6. Aseptically pass the swab across the surface of a blood agar plate in a squiggling pattern.

+• Write the object on your plate, along with your group's name and the date.

+7. Incubate at 37 ${\rm 0}C$ for 24 hours.

-- Make observations on bacterial diversity (number of different bacterial colonies present). - 8.
-After 24 hours, make a streak plate using TSA or nutrient agar (NA) to isolate one bacterial colony from your swab culture. - · Pick a colony to streak - · Make observations of the type of colony you are trying to isolate.
-This way, you will know if you were successful in your isolation. - If your plate doesn't have a colony, pick a colony off another group's plate
+• Make observations on bacterial diversity (number of different bacterial colonies present).

+8. After 24 hours, make a streak plate in the BSC using tryptic soy agar (TSA) or nutrient agar (NA) to isolate one bacterial colony from your swab culture.

+- Pick a colony to streak - Make observations of the type of colony you are trying to isolate and how abundant it is.
+This way, you will know if you were successful in your isolation. - If your plate doesn't have a colony, pick a colony off another group's plate - See the box below for streaking in the BSC.